mroonga/mroonga/doc/source/install/centos.rst

 CentOS 6 (with the official MySQL package)
 ------------------------------------------

-We can use CentOS's SCL MySQL packages (version 5.5.x) on CentOS 6 since Mroonga 4.01 release.
+You can use CentOS's SCL MySQL packages (version 5.5.x) on CentOS 6 since Mroonga 4.01 release.

 Install::